arvigeus/AZ-204/Learning Path/Active Directory.md

 - **OAuth 2.0 and OpenID Connect standard-compliant authentication service** enabling developers to authenticate several identity types, including:

-  - Work or school accounts, provisioned through Azure Active Directory
+  - Work or school accounts, provisioned through Microsoft Entra ID
   - Personal Microsoft account, like Skype, Xbox, and Outlook.com
   - Social or local accounts, by using Azure Active Directory B2C
+  - Social or local customer accounts, by using Microsoft Entra External ID

 - **Open-source libraries**: Microsoft Authentication Libraries (MSAL) and support for other standards-compliant libraries

+- **Microsoft identity platform endpoint**: Works with the Microsoft Authentication Libraries (MSAL) or any other standards-compliant library.
+It implements human readable scopes, in accordance with industry standards.

 - **Application management portal**: A registration and configuration experience in the Azure portal, along with the other Azure management capabilities.